Itinerary: Milan, Milan Cathedral Duomo, Scala Theatre, Pinacoteca di Brera,

 Coming to the museums, we must mention first the greatest Science and Technology Museum in Italy, (Museo della Scienza e della Tecnica Leonardo da Vinci).
 This museum takes up a surface of over 40.000 square meters and displays many reproductions of Leonardo's machines, as well as trains, ships, airplanes, industrial machines, even a submarine of the second world war, "Enrico Toti".

 "Pinacoteca di Brera" (pic.5) is the main art gallery in Milan.
 Its collections mostly consist of Venetian and Lombard paintings.
-Italian painting of 19th century is also well documented.
+Italian painting of the 19th century is also well documented.
 The most noticeable artists are Caravaggio, Hayez, Bramante, Lorenzetti, Mantegna, Lotto, Tintoretto, Tiepolo, Canaletto, Pelizza da Volpedo, Fattori, Segantini.

 Another interesting art gallery is Poldi Pezzoli, a private museum hosted in an ancient palace not far from the Duomo.
 There are paintings of Botticelli, Canaletto, Hayez, Pollaiolo, Raffaello, and other important artists.